-A decline in credit ratings could increase borrowing costs under our revolving credit facilities.
-If our credit ratings or those of Houston Electric or CERC Corp. had been downgraded one notch by each of the three principal credit rating agencies from the ratings that existed as of September 30, 2017, the impact on the borrowing costs under the three revolving credit facilities would have been immaterial.
+A decline in credit ratings could increase borrowing costs under our revolving credit facility.
+If our credit ratings had been downgraded one notch by each of the three principal credit rating agencies from the ratings that existed as of September 30, 2017, the impact on the borrowing costs under our credit facility would have been immaterial.
 A decline in credit ratings would also increase the interest rate on long-term debt to be issued in the capital markets and could negatively impact our ability to complete capital market transactions and to access the commercial paper market.
 Additionally, a decline in credit ratings could increase cash collateral requirements and reduce earnings of our Natural Gas Distribution and Energy Services business segments.

-CES, a wholly-owned subsidiary of CERC Corp. operating in our Energy Services business segment, provides natural gas sales and services primarily to commercial and industrial customers and electric and natural gas utilities throughout the United States.
+CES, our wholly-owned subsidiary operating in our Energy Services business segment, provides natural gas sales and services primarily to commercial and industrial customers and electric and natural gas utilities throughout the United States.
 To economically hedge its exposure to natural gas prices, CES uses derivatives with provisions standard for the industry, including those pertaining to credit thresholds.
 Typically, the credit threshold negotiated with each counterparty defines the amount of unsecured credit that such counterparty will extend to CES.
 To the extent that the credit exposure that a counterparty has to CES at a particular time does not exceed that credit threshold, CES is not obligated to provide collateral.
 Mark-to-market exposure in excess of the credit threshold is routinely collateralized or settled-to-market by CES.
 As of September 30, 2017, the amounts posted as collateral and settled-to-market aggregated approximately \$35 million.
 Should the credit ratings of CERC Corp. (as the credit support provider for CES) fall below certain levels, CES would be required to provide additional collateral up to the amount of its previously unsecured credit limit.
 We estimate that as of September 30, 2017, unsecured credit limits extended to CES by counterparties aggregated \$358 million, and \$1 million of such amount was utilized.